MohamedElgohary918/breast-cancer-analysis/README.md

 # Breast Cancer Analysis Project

-This project focuses on analyzing a **breast cancer dataset** using **data preprocessing, exploratory data analysis (EDA), and visualization with Power BI**.
+This project focuses on analyzing a **breast cancer dataset** using **data preprocessing, exploratory data analysis (EDA), machine learning models, and visualization with Power BI**.
 The goal is to gain insights into the dataset and present the findings through an interactive dashboard.

 ## Project Contents
 - **breast-cancer.csv** → The dataset used for analysis.